mindspawn/OWUI_Sidebar/README.md

 - Default internal/external URLs now point to `https://chat.foo.bar`, so new installs work immediately until you swap in your own hostnames.
 - `urlConfig.js` now owns the internal/external defaults, so you can adjust them without touching other files (and avoid merge conflicts).
+- You can list multiple Jira/Confluence hostnames in `urlConfig.js`, letting the site handlers work across every deployment you care about.
 - The options UI hides everything except the summary language/prompt override controls to keep fork merges clean; API and URL fields still exist but are hidden until needed.
 - Site-specific handlers for Jira and Confluence (Data Center v9) reuse the browser session to fetch REST metadata and drop sanitized `.txt` files instead of raw HTML.
 - Added a Jira ignore list (hardcoded in `site_handlers/jira.js`) so you can skip status-bot or noisy system users when exporting comments.